jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 	https://help.github.com/articles/generating-ssh-keys/

-	**HINT:** You need to put these authentication keys you generated you generated onto github.com in your user settings.
+	**HINT:** You need to put these authentication keys you generated onto github.com in your user settings.

 	Open a terminal on your Pi.
 Let's pull down your repo: